Sundeep220/Django_OCR/README.md

     Pre-requisites: Python, pip and django should be installed in your system.
 All the coding is done using VScode.
     1. To install the dependencies: \
        `pip install -r requirements.txt`
+    2. Before Applying the below steps make sure you have integerated postgres in you application.
-    2. Make the migrations:\
+         Make the migrations:\
             `python manage.py makemigrations`
-    3. Migrate the tables: \
+         Migrate the tables: \
             `python manage.py migrate`
-    4. Create a superuser for your project: \
+    3. Create a superuser for your project: \
         `python manage.py createsuperuser`
         This will prompt you to enter username, email and password for the superuser.
-    5. Run the server using: \
+    4. Run the server using: \
         `python manage.py runserver`